clozinski/Crom_ZODB_SQL_demo/README.md

 Jim Fulton said something like: “We used way too many adaptors.”
 And of course zeam.form can also be used with Grok or Plone.

+Cromlech has a very simple, yet powerful security and authentication  model.
+Before beginning traversal wrap the Publication class in an authentication decorator.
+Unauthenticated users will be challenged.
+Wrap secure views with a security decorator.

 Cromlech has a new component registry.
 While it is plug compatible with the old registry, it allows for chaining of